How To Feed A Loon

 • Transfer the tomatoes to the pan and cook for another couple of minutes.
 Pour in the cream and simmer until slightly thickened, about 6 to 8 more minutes.

-• Stir in the chicken and the remaining 2 tbsp garam masala, chicken, and 1½ tsp salt.
+• Stir in the chicken and the remaining 2 tablespoon garam masala, chicken, and 1½ teaspoon salt.
 Simmer for another couple of minutes.

 • Serve at once with cooked basmati and topped with freshly chopped cilantro.